-The audit trail consists of documents located in the individual participant case records, the database utilized by DSDS for authorization of services, MO HealthNet, and the providers.
+The audit trail consists of documents located in the individual participant case records, the database utilized by the Division of Senior and Disability Services (DSDS) for authorization of services, MO HealthNet, and the providers.
 The case records contain the service plan (basis for the prior authorization).
 Corresponding information is maintained in the DSDS database in order to electronically submit the prior authorization information to MMIS.

 DSDS' waiver program expenditures are subject to the State of Missouri's Single State Medicaid Audit conducted by the Missouri State Auditor's office.